 With everything, from the keel to the tip of the mast, made entirely from carbon, and with a powerful sail plan, the RC44 is rapid downwind, commanding upwind and performs exceptionally in both light winds and heavier breezes.

 “We wanted to include a degree of complexity so an owner can experience what a top-end race boat is like to sail, and it delivers on that,” explains Coutts.
 “I wanted to create a boat that would be exciting to sail downwind and powerful in light winds.”

 “I also wanted a boat that could be sailed short-handed with a deck layout incorporating many non-standard adjustments.
-The trim tab on the keel is an example of that, to reduce keel area yet still achieve good upwind performance and manoeuvrability.
-It adds to the boat’s complexity but the racing enthusiast will enjoy trialling the different tab angles and the resulting performance benefits.”
+The trim tab on the keel is an example of that, to reduce keel area yet still achieve good upwind performance and maneuverability.
+It adds to the boat’s complexity but the racing enthusiast will enjoy trialing the different tab angles and the resulting performance benefits.”

 As well as the strict one-design class rules, it was important the RC44 was a non-complicated boat to own and could be raced in the summer and put away relatively easily in the winter.

 The RC44 Class has constantly strived to help owners by developing innovative solutions to facilitate the logistics and minimise costs.

 As John Bassadone, owner of Peninsula Petroleum, enthused, “Definitely the logistics makes everything a lot easier; the whole way the boat is set-up is very clean and very easy,” while Artemis Racing head Torbjorn Tornqvist added, “The boat is exciting, there is nothing out that can compare and the concept of moving it around means that the budget is reasonable.”